VickyMerzOwn/Jekyll-Theme-Dumbarton/_posts/2022-10-28-A-new-internet!.md

 One can vouch for 2 out of 3 things in the above quote.
 As for the third, SCiON can connect a whole lot more than a dozen machines with each other.

 The internet to me, after a couple of months of formal coursework in computer networks (and a few years of using and informal learning of it), is an abstract world that human beings have invented.
 It has citizens, infrastructure, resources to compete over, and most importantly some laws.
 Protocols.
 Protocols govern the way it essentially works.
 The division of labor employed in this abstract world would be the TCP / IP stack of layers the internet is divided into.
-At the network layer, one would find rules such as DHCP and, particularly notable in the context of SCiON, BGP.
+At the network layer, one would find rules such as ICMP, ARP and, particularly notable in the context of SCiON, BGP.
 The problems with the internet of today, as several publications on the scion-architecture website point out, can be attributed to the context over which today's internet was built.
 The internet was built with a "throw and pray" attitude.
 It was meant to connect end hosts (without much computing power at the time).

 Taking from Prof. Adrian Perrig's talk at CyLab CMU, "the internet is perceived to be a monumental structure that has stood the test of time and as something that cannot be changed".
 It is more analogous to this structure in the image below.
 The 4 pillars of today's internet are:
 - Control